olibu/500NewTabs/README.md

 * Your name can be defined in options
 * Greetings can be hidden to have a even more clean UI
 * Force cache update in options page
+* Images in cache are only updated if new images are available

 # Future Features

 * Link to 500px page
-* only update the cache if new images are available

 ## Disclaimer